NerdyBread/Chip-8-Interpreter-and-Emulator/readme.md

 even really grasp the difference between the interpreter for the chip8 language and the emulator for the machine running it.
 I'm beyond happy with the way I did it this time, and the rush I got when the code that I truly wrote was running any ROM I threw at it felt so good.
+Definitely have some things to tinker with here before I do anything more advanced, namely the pygame rendering is very... blinky?
+I'm struggling to find the right way to describe it but the graphics just are drawn and then disappear and then are redrawn really fast, there's no fade or anything

 ## Resources: